locessentials/eng401-business-english-us/unit5/week13/intl-business-doc-analysis-assignment.md

 **Requirements:**
 - **Minimum examples:** One example per group member (individual = 1 example; group of 2 = 2 examples; group of 3 = 3 examples; group of 4 = 4 examples)
-- **Authenticity:** Examples should be real business documents, not templates or academic examples
+- **Authenticity:** Examples should be real business documents, not templates, academic examples, or content generated from GAI
 - **Variety:** If submitting multiple examples, try to show variety (different industries, different formats, different levels of complexity)
 - **Sources:** Clearly indicate where you found each example (company website, government database, professional organization, etc.)